xavieromano/Timelapse---HackTheBox-Writeup/README.md

 </br> We've found our first flag from user.txt(15fda4d08c15a1f2d11aa6106fe8e491)!
 But let's see if we can elevate our privileges on this account.

 6. Privilege Escalation</br>
-Upon inspection, we find the group of users in the machine, what we would prefer to be escalating to, is *Administrator*
+Upon inspection, we find the group of users in the machine, what we would prefer to be escalating to, is *Administrator*.
 ```
 *Evil-WinRM* PS C:\Users> ls